mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## Analysis

 Once everything was ready to go, we launched a pilot of the study to see if there was anything we needed to adjust.
 Once any adjustments were made, we launched the study with an additional four candidates, bringing us up to five, which we eventually extended to ten candidates.
-Once we had our ten, we could play back each study abd begin the process of analysing what we'd found.
+Once we had our ten, we could play back each study and begin the process of analysing the responses.

-### Wide view
+### Theme spotting

 UserTesting.com allows for videos to be watched back and annotated in real-time.
 However once all of the notes and comments were added, they were transcribed in to a Google Sheet with questions in the Y axis and users in the X. This proved to be a great way to quickly scan through each area of interest for us, enabling quick identification of key themes and patterns.